-TIP: To view the available categories tabs, you may need to use the arrow keys to scroll left or right.
+TIP: To view the available categories tabs, you may need to click and drag a tab to scroll left or right.

-The SmartModeTM items are geared toward an activity, such as cruising or docking.
+The SmartMode items are geared toward an activity, such as cruising or docking.
 When a SmartMode button is selected from the home screen, each display in the station can show unique information.
 For example, when Cruising is selected from the home screen, one display can show the navigation chart and another display can show the radar screen.